Mar 04, 2014

 Degree BFA, Cleveland Institute of Art

-In 2011 Scalmato was awarded the Chairman’s Award for Creativity and Innovation for producing a new product which has turned into one of the most profitable digital downloads for AG Interactive.
-He also animated one of the very first Taylor Swift e-cards which received positive praise from her.
-Anthony has received over a dozen “Best Animation” awards from film festivals around the world.
+In 2011 Scalmato was awarded the American Greetings Chairman’s Award for Creativity and Innovation.
+He has also received over a dozen “Best Animation” awards from film festivals around the world.
 In addition to teaching, he continues to work as a freelance artist for many clients and as a contractor for American Greetings.

 Title Associate Professor